Many people just feed their pets whatever food scraps they have left over.

 Other than the occasional apple piece (without seeds), do not feed any fruit to degus.
 Degus are susceptible to diabetes and most fruits are high in sugar.

-Avoid feeding too many parsnips, sweet potatoes, cucumbers, peas, carrots, and beetroots to your degu, because they are high in sugar.
+Avoid feeding too many parsnips, sweet potatoes, cucumbers, peas, carrots, and beetroots to your degu, because they are high in sugar and water.
 These veggies are okay to feed in moderation: no more than one or two small pieces once a week.
 Similarly, feed cabbage, broccoli, and Brussels sprouts only in moderation, because these could cause bloating in degus.

 Other Pet Foods